 How Can I Find Out if I Can Benefit From Medically Necessary Contact Lenses

 We have a lot of experience in treating patients with medically necessary contact lenses and have dealt with virtually every vision plan.
 Please call the Total Eye Care Colleyville office at (817) 416-0333 for more information.
-You can also schedule a complimentary consult with Dr. Driscoll where he can discuss which treatment options may be best for you.
+You can also schedule a complimentary consultation with Dr. Driscoll where he can discuss which treatment options may be best for you.
+If you prefer to schedule your appointment online you can do so here.

 1Harmon H, Caswell J. Vision insurance FAQ: frame, lens & contact lens benefits.
 VSPdirect.com website